Calluna

 Transformation of 1970’s modernism

-New openings were formed within the existing Garage block to serve the new bedroom space, with the new glazing system installed to the new and existing openings throughout to maintain a consistent fenestration to the whole house.
+New openings were formed within the existing Garage block to serve the new bedroom space, with a new glazing system installed to the new and existing openings throughout to maintain a consistent fenestration to the whole house.

-As part of the refurbishment works, the existing flat roof coverings and insulation levels were upgraded to meet current building regulations.
+As part of the refurbishment works, the existing flat roof coverings and insulation were upgraded to meet current building regulations.

 The original central entrance was retained and carefully refurbished, which included a bright glazed porch and a large timber-framed window.
 Throughout, an authentic feel has been preserved; period features remain in situ, including teak thresholds in all the doors.

 The existing well-proportioned bedrooms to the east of the entrance were mainly retained as original.
 To the west of the entrance are the primary living spaces, subtly delineated from one another.
 A long window in the sitting room frames garden views, and a new log-burning stove provides an offset focal point to both the Living and adjoining Dining Space.
 A rich material palette has been used here, with new parquet floors and Ketley bricks.
-A new paved dining terrace was created between the Living Room and the converted Master Bedroom.

 Behind is the kitchen, which has cork floors and plywood cabinetry.
 Lime-green countertops provide a pop of colour.